The Five Keys to Safer Food Programme

 As part of its global strategy to decrease the burden of foodborne diseases, WHO identified the need to communicate simple global health messages based on scientific evidence to train all types of food handlers, including consumers.

 The Five Keys to Safer Food explain the basic principles that each individual should know all over the world to prevent foodborne diseases.
 Over 100 countries have reported using the Five Keys to Safer Food.
-As a result, thousands of food handlers, including consumers, are empowered to prevent foodborne diseases, make safe and informed choices and have a voice to push for a safer food supply.
+As a result, millions of food handlers, including consumers, are empowered to prevent foodborne diseases, make safe and informed choices and have a voice to push for a safer food supply.

 To ensure the same understanding in practice along the full chain - from farm to table – WHO has developed additional Five Keys materials directed to rural people who grow fruits, vegetables and fish for their own use or for sale on local markets.
 WHO’s objective is to target those who usually do not have access to food safety education despite the important role they have in producing safe food for their community.